EmilieFinch/covid-reinfection/README.md

 ### Reference

-Finch E, Lowe S, Fischinger S et al. SARS-CoV-2 infection and reinfection in a seroepidemiological workplace cohort in the United States, 2021.
+Finch E, Lowe R, Fischinger S et al. SARS-CoV-2 infection and reinfection in a seroepidemiological workplace cohort in the United States, 2021.